yuchen2199/yuchen2199.github.io/_pages/about.md

 I am currently a M.S. student at the School of Intelligent Systems Engineering, Sun Yat-sen University, supervised by A.P.
 [Chao Gou](https://chaogou.github.io/).
 Before that, I received the B.S. degree from University of Science and Technology Beijing.

-During my undergraduate years, I was widely involved in several AI-related topics such as humanoid robot (RoboCup), wearable navigation device for blind people, intelligent car, and machine game.
+During my undergraduate years, I was widely involved in several AI-related topics such as humanoid robot (RoboCup), wearable navigation device for blind people, smart car, and machine game.
 Currently, I am more focused on computer vision research, especially on scene understanding for autonomous driving, including driver attention prediction, pedestrian intention prediction, traffic interaction, traffic scene graph, and so on.
 Meanwhile, I also pay attention to human-object interaction, scene graph generation, video understanding, and other tasks of natural scene understanding.
 I look forward to doing interesting and meaningful scientific research.

 Research Interests
 ------